akilarandil/HTON/README.md

 #### Notice - Supports ECMAScript 6 & above
  The user may use the following methods to get the HTML string from an HTON data format value

     HTON.convertToHTML(data)

     HTON.decode(data) -- Use this only if the data is already processed to an object/array with proper values and structuring

-  If the use desires to append the data to the DOM, use
+  If the user desires to append the data to the DOM, use

     HTON.appendToDOM(elementId, HTMLString)

   If the user desires to decode the HTON data and append the resulted HTML string directly, use

     HTON.convertAndAppendToDOM(elementID,data)

   If the user desires to have only the JavaScript Object/Array, use,

     HTON.deSerialize(data)

   If the user desires to have a JSON structure converted from the HTON data type, use

     HTON.convertToJSONString(HTONData)

  # PHP Library
  #### Notice - Supports PHP 7 & above
- The use may use HTMLElement Object to create an element.
+ The user may use HTMLElement Object to create an element.
 It accepts two mandatory parameters and an optional parameter.

  1. The name of the element (Must be a string)
  2. The value of the element (Can be another HTMLElement or an array of HTMLElement objects or a string)
  3. Attributes of the element (Can be an HTMLAttribute object or an array of HTMLAttribute objects)

  ```
     $element = new HTMLElement("element","value",new HTMLAttribute("attributeName","value"));
  ```
  The user may use HTMLAttribute object to create an attribute for an element.
 It accepts two mandatory parameters.
  1. The name of the attribute (Must be a string)